VolunteerMatch is Merging with Idealist!

 Benefits:

-The volunteer has the opportunity to enhance their cross-cultural communication skills, gain understanding of youth’s social and emotional needs, and be involved/connected in their community.
+The volunteer has the opportunity to grow their tutoring skills, enhance their cross-cultural communication skills, gain understanding of youth’s social and emotional needs, and be involved in their community.

 How to apply/contact:

 Please complete KOM’s Volunteer Application online or contact Suzanne Olive to receive a paper application.
 Volunteers will complete an interview to discuss their availability and interest.
 The volunteer will then complete orientation and the necessary forms, and be subject to a background check.
-The volunteer will then be connected with the Program Coordinator.
+The volunteer will then be connected with the Youth Coordinator who leads the afterschool program.

 More opportunities with Karen Organization of Minnesota